 MongoDB does not support stored procedures in the traditional sense.
 It does, however, offer different mechanisms to provide similar results.
 For high-performance queries that should be performed on the database server, MongoDB provides the aggregation pipelines framework.
-For functions that need to be stored on the server, you can use Realm Functions.
+For functions that need to be stored on the server, you can use Atlas Functions.
 Those functions can then be used in HTTPS endpoints to create serverless functions or in Triggers to be automatically used under specific conditions.

 In MongoDB, stored procedures are not supported like in relational databases.
 Instead, it offers other ways to palliate this need.

 Stored procedures are often used when complex queries need to be performed on the database server.
 In MongoDB, this is where aggregation pipelines shine.
 With aggregation pipelines, you use a series of stages to build a sequence of tasks where the output of a stage is the input for the next one.
 The aggregation pipelines framework is a fully Turing complete programming language and can be used for many things, ranging from complex data analytics to mining bitcoins.

 Aggregation pipelines can be called directly from your application using one of the native drivers to connect to your database.

 The MongoDB Atlas web UI (user interface) provides an easy-to-use interface to learn how to build aggregation pipelines.
 Compass, the GUI for MongoDB, also offers an interface to build pipelines.
 It even includes previews at each of the stages to better understand how to optimize your queries.